 We have statutory duties (set out in the Equality Act 2010) in relation to equality.
 Equality Impact Assessments are a way of understanding the impacts of policies, decisions, and proposals upon groups with 'protected characteristics' as set out in the Act.

-The Equality Impact Assessment of the CDP allows us to assess any risk of discrimination before introducing new policies, and informs their preparation.
+The Equality Impact Assessment of the plan allows us to assess any risk of discrimination before introducing new policies, and informs their preparation.
 It will allow us to assess whether one group will be more affected by a policy.
 For example, it may be necessary to treat older people, the disabled or Gypsy, Roma,Traveller communities differently in order to ensure that our housing policies are meeting their specific needs.
-It will ensure that all the policies in the CDP are effective and do not have unintended consequences.
+It will ensure that all the policies in the plan are effective and do not have unintended consequences.